 As a speech and language therapist, you’ll provide life-changing treatment, support, and care for both children and adults.

-Your support will also help people with difficulties beyond communication such as eating, drinking, and swallowing.
+Your support will also help people with difficulties beyond communication such as eating, drinking, and safe swallowing.
 You'll also help people with underlying physical or psychological problems.

 You’ll meet a huge variety of patients.
 The people whose life you’ll have a chance to change for the better might include children whose speech is slow to develop, or older people whose ability to speak has been impaired by illness or injury.
 You’ll also meet people of all ages with learning difficulties, who find it difficult to communicate with others.

 Your standard working week in the NHS will be around 37.5 hours a week.
 Elsewhere, your hours will depend on where you work.
 You may work evenings and weekends to suit private clients.
 If you work in the NHS, you’ll be paid on the Agenda for Change (AFC) pay system, typically on band 5.

 You will be able to claim £2,000 a year towards childcare costs through the NHS Learning Support Fund, and there’s funding available for adult dependants and some placement travel costs too.
 If you have a disability, there are grants to help with essential costs while studying via the Disabled Students’ Allowance.

 If working on the NHS you will have access to one of the best pension schemes in the UK, as well as access to exclusive health service discounts and benefits at some of the most popular brands.